‘Rest in peace big fella’: Farewell to National Hunt hero Denman - Horse & Hound

 Denman won 14 of his 24 starts under Rules and earned more than £1m, but “mere statistics cannot possibly do him justice”, Paul said.

-“Denman was known affectionately to punters and race goers as ‘The Tank’ which I always felt was a fitting description,” he added.
+“Denman was known affectionately to punters and race goers as ‘The Tank’ which I always felt was a fitting description,” he told Betfair.
 “He was a magic horse who had a tremendous following because of the wholehearted way he went about his racing.

 “He was tough, hardy and willing, wasn’t the easiest to train and would bite your hand off in his box given half a chance.